MercyEn/MercyEn/README.md

 - 🌱 I’m currently learning ...
 Photographing
 - 💞️ I’m looking to collaborate on ...
 Cooking sKills
 - 📫 How to reach me ...
 113b06137@mailst,cjcu.edu.tw
-- 😄 Pronouns: ... nothing
+- 😄 Pronouns: ...
+A plastic bag
 - ⚡ Fun fact: ...
 A manager of Vtuber Club

 <!---